ihreapotheken/IA-SDK-iOS/Examples/OrderingOnlyExample/OrderingOnlyExample/README.md

 # OrderingOnlyExample

-This example shows how to integrate the IA SDK to power an ordering-only flow, walking through configuration, view model wiring, and SDK delegate handling for placing orders without dine-in features.
+This example shows how to integrate the IA SDK for an ordering-only flow focused on medications, covering configuration, and delegate handling tailored to placing pharmacy orders.